Dutch return to partial lockdown as Covid surges

 The government will review the situation on December 3 to see if further measures are needed, Rutte added.

-These could include requiring Covid passes to access the workplace, and allowing bars and restaurants to limit admittance to people who have been vaccinated or who have recovered from the disease.
+These could include requiring Covid passes to access the workplace, and allowing bars and restaurants to limit admittance to people who have been vaccinated or who have recovered from the disease, while excluding those who only have a negative test.

-Currently, such passes are needed to access all cafes, bars and restaurants but are also available to those who have shown a negative test.

-Cases have soared since the Dutch government lifted most Covid measures less than two months ago on September 25.
+Cases have soared since the Dutch government lifted most Covid measures less than two months ago on September 25, reaching a record level of more than 16,000 on Thursday and Friday.

 'Great dismay'